 Everyone has the right to know what’s in their food.

-Genetically modified organisms, or GMOs, are organisms that have had their genetic makeup (DNA) altered through genetic engineering in a way that does not occur in nature or through traditional cross-breeding methods.
-And GMOs aren’t just altered organisms; they can be plants, vegetables or even things like fish.
+Genetically modified organisms, or GMOs, are organisms that have been created using gene-splicing techniques, which allow DNA from one species to be injected into another species in a laboratory.
+This creates combinations of plant, animal, bacteria, and viral genes that do not occur in nature or through traditional cross-breeding methods.
 The most common kinds of GMOs include some varieties of corn, soybeans and other crops that have had their DNA altered to be resistant to chemical herbicides and/or produce their own pesticides.

 It’s estimated that some 70%-80% of all processed food products on grocery store shelves contain one or more genetically engineered ingredients.1 Currently, people in the U.S. have no way of knowing which foods contain GMOs because companies aren’t required to disclose the information.

-Sustainability We know we’re not scientists – we’re ice cream makers – but we understand there are questions about whether GMO technology is truly living up to its promise of more sustainable farming and better food.
+Sustainability We understand there are questions about whether GMO technology is truly living up to its promise of more sustainable farming and better food.
 And we’re concerned that GMOs are leading us towards an increasingly consolidated, industrial food system.
 Because Ben & Jerry’s has a long history of supporting family-owned farms, we’re concerned that increasing GMO crops comes at the expense of smaller farms and what we believe is a more sustainable kind of farming.

 Honesty & Transparency We’re proud to give you the whole scoop about our ingredients; in fact, we believe the more information we share about our sourcing decisions, the more our transparency helps create positive change in the lives of our suppliers.
 For example, a recent study has shown Non-GMO crops can produce equal or improved yields, profits and weed control, which helps the farmers who supply our ingredients.2